troydutton/Asli/README.md

 ## Asli

-Model to convert images of sign language into the alphabet
+Model to convert images of sign language into letters.

 # Mediapipe